darius/cant/overview.md

 listener can update a binding.)

 Lists and strings are immutable too.
 Currently the built-in hashmaps, arrays, etc. are mutable, though I think now they shouldn't be.
+(As a placeholder towards that future, there's an immutable map type, though it's essentially an association list.)

 Scheme has lots of undefined behavior; in Cant the ideal is for any nondeterminism to be explicit.
 Since there's no spec, this is